 The applicant must provide evidence by July 1st prior to September registration that all conditions attached to the offer of admission have been satisfied.
-The most common such conditions are (1) completion of a degree in process with satisfactory academic standing, or (2) competence in one other research language.
-Thus, where such conditions have been attached, the student must arrange for final transcripts of academic study, or evidence of competence in an admissions language, to arrive in the GCTS Office by the July 1st deadline.
+The most common such conditions are completion of a degree in process with satisfactory academic standing or submission of original transcripts.
+Thus, where such conditions have been attached, the student must arrange for official documentation certifying the fulfillment of the conditions to arrive in the GCTS Office by the July 1st deadline.
 Only after conditions have been met will the GCTS Office certify the student, to the UofT and TST college of admission, as eligible to register.
 Applicants not fulfilling their conditions by the deadline will have their offer of admission rescinded.